Informatiqal/docs/docs/automatiqal/cli/index.md

 ## What it is

-`Automatiqal CLI` is the CLI wrapper around the `Automatiqal` package.
+`Automatiqal CLI` is the CLI wrapper around the [Automatiqal](../package/index.md) package.

 It allows automating Qlik Sense (QSEoW) administration/deployment tasks by describing them in yaml/json files.

+!!! note

+    At the moment only Qlik Sense on Windows is supported but SaaS integration is under development

 ## Demo and screenshots